 While it is important to seek out an orthopedic specialist’s professional diagnosis, as you wait for your appointment you may want to think about what may be causing your pain.
 There are many potential specific things that your doctor may diagnose.

-Instead of trying to pinpoint the specific issue on your own you should try to identify the general category of your ailment.
-To help you narrow it down take a look at the below list of categories and the most commonly diagnosed ailments that are associate with those categories.
+Instead of trying to pinpoint the specific issue on your own, you should try to identify the general category of your ailment.
+To help you narrow it down take a look at the below list of categories and the most commonly diagnosed ailments that are associated with those categories.

-- Sprians & Strains
+- Sprains & Strains

 - Torn Meniscus

-- Arthritis and osteoarthritis
+- Arthritis & Osteoarthritis

 - Genu Varum

 - Runner’s Knee

 - Tibial Plataue

 - Tibial Spine